How to Take Your Tech Career to the Next Level with Walure Capital's Naija Tech Scene Event

 Tools like Adobe XD, Figma, InVision, Origami, Sketch, etc.

 User Behavior Analytics.
-Any product you design, always remembers that you are designing for people.
+Any product you design, always remember that you are designing for people.
 So as people interact with your product, you want to get feedback and data on how they are using it.
-These tools help with observing user behaviour and provide useful insight that helps improve the product.
-Google Optimize, Hotjar Session Recording, Heatmap are just a few of the User Behaviour Analytical Tools out there.
+These tools help with observing user behavior and provide useful insight that helps improve the product.
+Google Optimize, Hotjar Session Recording, and Heatmap are just a few of the User Behaviour Analytical Tools out there.

 Icon Management Tools.
 While working on a design project, your team needs a central hub where all icons being created can be kept and made readily accessible to everyone on the team.
 Icons can be quickly reviewed and feedback is given.